 Limited Subset of C++.
-Raven's basically all C. We use C++ to overcome the inconvenient low-level nature of C — we use member functions,
+Raven's all C. We use C++ to overcome the inconvenient low-level nature of C — we use member functions,

 lambda, and a gross